NON-MARRIED LONGEST LIVING PAYS HIGH INHERITANCE TAX

 Regarding the means used by the administration to calculate the minimum taxable value of properties in Andalusia –as well as other Autonomous Communities–, there is much controversy in general and there is the possibility to challenge those values in the event that the person liable to pay the tax deems them excessive or not adjusted to reality.
 This topic is complex enough to be covered in a whole new article.

-UNMARRIED OR UNREGISTERED COUPLES IN ANDALUSIA
+NON-MARRIED LONGEST LIVING OR UNREGISTERED COUPLES IN ANDALUSIA

 Who are we talking about?